olets/zsh-abbr-v6-docs/docs/reminders.md

 ## Basics

 Are you're forgetting to take advantage of the abbreviations you've added?
-Want reminders?
+Want to be reminded?
 Enable the reminders system and the reminders notifier:

 ```shell
 # .zshrc